free-honey/naumachia/README.md

 PAB but Rusty

 ### Examples
-Included is a mock smart contract that can be run from your terminal.
+Included is a simple smart contract with a mocked backend that can be run from your terminal.

 Try out:
 ```